uvadlc/uvadlc_practicals_2018/README.md

-# UvA Deep Learning Course Lab Assignments
+# UvA Deep Learning Course Practical Assignments

-Lab assignments for the Deep Learning course at the University of Amsterdam.
-Currently this repository is a placeholder, assignments will be put online approximately two weeks before their deadline.
+ 1. The assignment 1 is released.
+The deadline is **September 18th, 23:59**.